gskaggs/blog/posts/ipd.md

 In Kies’ literature review I discovered [Evolution of iterated prisoner's dilemma strategies with different history lengths in static and cultural environments]() by Brunauer and Mayer.
 This paper uses [genetic algorithms]() to produce effective strategies to the iterated prisoner’s dilemma.
 They represent each genetic agent as a single chromosome where each “gene” encodes how the agent should act for a particular history of its moves played.
 The length of history used varies from 1 to 6 actions, which in the latter case demands chromosomes containing several thousand genes.

+Over the past couple weeks I replicated the experiments of Brunauer and Mayer.
+My implementation differed from theirs in the exact parameters used for the genetic algorithms and in the classical strategies used as opponents for the fitness function.
+Additionally, I coded all the tournament and genetic code myself in Python instead of using external libraries.
+However, interestingly my results corroborated theirs in that longer history lengths didn’t necessarily improve performance.

+Feel free to browse the source code on [its GitHub page.]()